-In some cases, XFS filesystem corruption can be repaired with the command xfs\repair.
-For more information about xfs\repair see "Checking XFS Filesystem Consistency With xfs\check and xfs\repair" on page 162.
+In some cases, XFS filesystem corruption, even on the root file system, can be repaired with the command xfs_repair.
+For more information about xfs_repair see "Checking XFS Filesystem Consistency With xfs_check and xfs_repair" on page 174.

 Creating and Growing Filesystems